avital676/FlightSimulatorApp/README.md

 # FlightSimulatorApp

-Web Application for communicating with a flight simulator.
+Application for communicating with a flight simulator.